-Since growers and shippers need to sell to multiple retailers or restaurants, and they won’t all be on one blockchain platform, the safe choice is to select a solution that supports all of the blockchain platforms through an abstraction layer.
+Since growers and shippers need to sell to multiple retailers or restaurants, and they won’t all be on one blockchain platform, the safe choice is to select a solution that supports all of the blockchain for food safety platforms through an abstraction layer.
 This is the Zest Labs approach, and it future-proofs the grower shipper investment into blockchain technology without delaying the decision to adopt a solution today, realizing the significant added value to operations and food safety.

 Zest Fresh and Blockchain Support